Minreaux/jenkins-test/README.md

 If you want to run this Jenkins instance with the configured HashiCorp Vault credentials, you must set the `CASC_VAULT_FILE` environment variable to the local path of your `configs\properties\vault.properties` file before running the `Install-Jenkins.ps1` script.
 You must also update the following variables in the `vault.properties` file for your Vault server:

 - `CASC_VAULT_URL`: Vault server URL
-- `CASC_VAULT_PATHS`: Vault kv secret paths that you want Jenkins to be able to access (comma-delimited for multiple paths)
+- `CASC_VAULT_PATHS`: Vault kv secret paths that you want Jenkins to be able to access; comma-delimited for multiple paths
 - `CASC_VAULT_APPROLE`: Vault AppRole ID
 - `CASC_VAULT_APPROLE_SECRET`: Vault AppRole Secret ID
 - `CASC_VAULT_ENGINE_VERSION`: Vault kv secret engine version 1 or 2